Emixustat

 Emixustat is a small molecule notable for its establishment of a new class of compounds known as visual cycle modulators (VCMs).
 Formulated as the hydrochloride salt, emixustat hydrochloride, it is the first synthetic medicinal compound shown to affect retinal disease processes when taken by mouth.
-Emixustat was invented by the British-American chemist, Ian L. Scott, and is currently in Phase 3 trials for dry, age-related macular degeneration (AMD).
+Emixustat was developed based on the ground-breaking research of Ryo Kubota, MD, PhD at Acucela Inc., the company he founded, working with a team of chemists including Ian L. Scott.
+Emixustat has completed Phase 2/3 trials for dry, age-related macular degeneration (AMD), diabetic macular edema, and Stargardt Disease.

 The compound is also being investigated as a potential therapy for proliferative diabetic retinopathy, diabetic macular edema and Stargardt disease.
 In 2008, Acucela Inc. partnered with Otsuka Pharmaceutical Company for the development of emixustat (ACU-4429) in an agreement totaling $263 million in cash and milestone payments.

 Emixustat hydrochloride is a non-retinoid small molecule inhibitor of RPE65 (retinal pigment epithelium-specific 65 kDa protein, also known as retinoid isomerohydrolase).
 It is thought to reduce visual chromophore biosynthesis and prevent the accumulation of toxic retinal byproducts.